The Top 11 platforms to hire a UI designer:

 6. Envato Studio

-- Envato is extremely affordable and has options at different price levels.
+- Envato is affordable and has options at different price levels.

-- Clearly laid out contract terms and support information provides you with quick information about what you should expect from the UI designer for hire.
+- Laid out contract terms and support information provides you with information about what you should expect from the UI designer for hire.

-- In many ways, Envato Studio provides “one-stop shop” solutions–especially for WordPress and other web-builder platforms with UI concepts already incorporated.
+- Envato Studio provides solutions for WordPress and other web-builder platforms with UI concepts already incorporated.

-- DesignCrowd provides you with an extremely low cost way to source a collection of ideas on the visual design of your site or mobile app.
+- DesignCrowd provides you with relatively low prices to source a collection of ideas on your site's visual design or mobile app.

 - Behance allows animated or video presentations of designer’s work, so you can explore the interface.

-- There are designers that specialize in UI design for web and mobile development.
+- Some designers specialize in UI design for web and mobile development.

 9. People Per Hour

-- You can hire a UI designer at any rate and experience level, and check out their portfolio before you hire.
+- You can hire a UI designer at different rates and experience levels, and check out their portfolio before you hire.

-- PPH is focused on serving small businesses, so if that describes you, it’s a strong fit.
+- PPH serves small businesses, so if that describes you, it’s a fit.